ali-aljufairi/BIBF-AI/common_md/Architecting-on-AWS.md

 - Shared Responsibility Model - AWS is responsible for security of the cloud and you are responsible for security in the cloud.
 Understand where responsibilities lie for security configurations.

-- Deployment Options - Choices for deploying workloads on AWS include lift and shift, replatforming, refactoring, and cloud-native rearchitecting.
+- Deployment Options - Choices for deploying workloads on AWS include lift and shift, replatforming, refactoring, and cloud-native rearchtinging.
 Consider which option aligns with your goals.

 - Multi-Account Strategy - Separate accounts for development/testing, staging, and production environments provide improved security and control.
 Consider an organizational structure.